What is Ransomware?

-Ransomware is becoming more prevalent as organizations increasingly focus on making data-driven decisions and see enterprise data as valuable intellectual property (IP).
-In addition to encrypting data, some attackers will also steal information and threaten to make that information available to other bad actors, adding to the pressure on an organization to pay the ransom.
+Ransomware is becoming more prevalent as organisations increasingly focus on making data-driven decisions and see enterprise data as valuable intellectual property (IP).
+In addition to encrypting data, some attackers will also steal information and threaten to make that information available to other bad actors, adding to the pressure on an organisation to pay the ransom.

 How are ransomware attacks resolved?

 Unfortunately, the attackers seldom provide the decryption key even after the ransom is paid, depriving victims of both the ransom amount as well as their data.
 Ransomware will cost its victims an estimated $265 billion (USD) annually by 2031, with a new attack against a business, consumer or device happening every two seconds.

 Examples of ransomware

 Some ransomware attacks begin by enticing a user to open a file, often an email attachment that then downloads malicious code, which infects the network.
 Others take advantage of vulnerabilities in operating systems, weaknesses in physical security systems, or software exploits to gain access to a network and take root within the system.

 The first large-scale ransomware threat began in September 2013 with the emergence of CryptoLocker, a Trojan horse malware that lured users to download a file that then infected their network.
 In May 2014, as a result of a joint operation by law enforcement and security agencies, the CryptoLocker Trojan was shut down.
 However, many imitations of it are still circulating.

 Many other families of ransomware have been developed since CryptoLocker was shut down.
 Some of the most common of these families are Conti, Maze (Egregor), Sodinokibi (REvil), TorrentLocker, WannaCry, Petya (NotPetya), Ryuk and MegaCortex.
 Regardless of the name, their aim is the same – to extort money from victims in return for decrypting their data and files.